St. John's (NY) vs. Michigan: Odds, spread, over/under - November 13

 St. John's (NY) vs. Michigan Betting Trends (2022-23)

-- A total of 14 Red Storm games last season went over the point total.
+- Last season, 14 Red Storm games went over the point total.

-- Michigan won 15 games against the spread last season, while failing to cover 13 times.

-- A total of 16 of the Wolverines' games last season went over the point total.

 St. John's (NY) Futures Odds